 Your pathologist will look for the following features in order to determine the grade:

 The tumour grade is important, as the higher grade tumors, grades III and IV, have a worse prognosis compared to the lower grades.
 Glioblastoma is a World Health Organization (WHO) grade IV tumour.

 Your pathologist may perform a test called immunohistochemistry which allows your pathologist to see the proteins being made by the tumour cells.
 If the tumour cells are making a protein, the result will be described as positive or reactive.

-The results can be variable for each marker but usually glioblastoma tumour cells are usually positive for glial fibrillary acidic protein (GFAP), S100, vimentin, and p53.
+The results can be variable for each marker but usually, glioblastoma tumour cells are usually positive for glial fibrillary acidic protein (GFAP), S100, vimentin, and p53.

 Isocitrate dehydrogenase (IDH) is a special protein that can be found inside glioblastoma tumour cells.
 There are two forms of the IDH protein made by the genes IDH1 and IDH2.
 A genetic alteration, called a mutation, can occur in either of these genes which causes the cell to produce an abnormal IDH protein.
 A glioblastoma that has a mutation in IDH1 or IDH2 (a mutant glioblastoma) is associated with a better prognosis compared to a glioblastoma that does not possess a mutation (IDH-wildtype).

 MGMT is a special protein found in all cells.
 In some glioblastomas, the MGMT protein can undergo a change, called methylation.
 This change causes the tumour cell to produce less MGMT protein.
 Your pathologist can perform a test to see if the MGMT in your tumour shows methylation.
-If testing shows that a glioblastoma is methylated it could be associated with a better response to certain chemotherapy drugs compared to a tumor that is not methylated.
+If testing shows that a glioblastoma is methylated it could be associated with a better response to certain chemotherapy drugs compared to a tumour that is not methylated.